NickClark/dotfiles/README.markdown

-Nicks Dotfiles - README
+Nick's Dotfiles - README
 =======================

 This is just a collection of my personal dot files.
-Vim plugins are manged using git submodules
+Vim plugins are managed using git submodules

 Install